Headache After Exercise: What to Know About Exertion Headaches and How to Treat Them.

-So you’re at the gym in the middle of an intense workout—or you just finished one—and all of a sudden you get this pulsating headache out of nowhere.
+Let's set the scene: You’re at the gym in the middle of an intense workout—or you just finished one—and all of a sudden you get a major headache out of nowhere.
 The fighter in you says you should ignore it and keep powering through.
 But the pain is stubborn and doesn't relent.
 What's going on?

 RELATED: 10 Surprising Headache Triggers

 “Sometimes over the counter medications like Advil, naproxen, or Tylenol can be helpful for people,” says Dr. Manning.
-The American Migraine Foundation suggests taking naproxen 30 to 60 minutes before you plan to hit the gym.
+The AMF suggests taking naproxen 30 to 60 minutes before you plan to hit the gym.
 But it might be a good idea to fill your doctor in on this, since even over-the-counter pain meds can have side effects.
 It's also wise to reevaluate your situation and treatment approach after six months of taking OTC medication, to see if it's still necessary.

 “Anytime you have a severe headache that feels like the worst headache of your life, or something that came on very suddenly, or it causes other symptoms beyond the headache that you’re not used to like visual symptoms, you need medical attention right away because it could be something serious,” says Dr. Stark.
 If the head pain isn't quite that bad but it hits you frequently and eliminating triggers doesn't help, see a physician.